 Scope 3 emissions cover a wide range of activities, including the production of goods and services, transportation, waste generation, and more.
 In the retail sector, much of the carbon footprint is tied to the products they sell, which means it’s spread across a vast and intricate network of suppliers, manufacturers, and logistics providers.
 This is particularly true in the food industry, where Scope 3 emissions can contribute up to 70-90% of a company’s total carbon footprint.

-To gather reliable Scope 3 emissions data, retailers must collaborate closely with their suppliers.
-Here’s why supplier engagement is crucial:
+To gather reliable Scope 3 emissions data, supplier engagement is crucial.
+Here’s why.

 1. Data accuracy and granularity